surlykke/Go-Generics-with-constraints/README.md

 1. They _limit_ what concrete types may be substituted for a type parameter when instantiating a genering definition.
-1. Through that limitation you define _what you can do_ with a type parameter in a generic definition.
-	Eg. if you want to call a method on a type parameter, the parameter must be constrained so that _all_ allowed concrete types have that method.
-	If you want to apply an operator to a type parameter, the parameter must be constrained so that all allowed types support that operator etc.
+1. By that limitation they define _what you can do_ with a type parameter in a generic definition.
+Eg. an operator can only be applied to a type parameter, if the parameter is constrained so that _all_ allowed types support that operator.

 The aim is that the correctness of a generic definition can be verified at the point of _definition_: